Huda-Hakami/Learning-to-Borrow-for-KGs/README.md

      - sentence_transformers
      - sklearn

-The KGEs in this work is trained using [OpenKE](https://github.com/thunlp/OpenKE) that is implemented with Pytorch.
+The KGEs for TransE, DistMult, ComplEx and RotatE in this work are trained using [OpenKE](https://github.com/thunlp/OpenKE) that is implemented with Pytorch.